 For more ideas, see here.

-Sure, you can get Magnolia Bakery’s famous banana pudding shipped or delivered—but you can also try making your own batch at home!
+Head over to Magnolia bakery or get their famous banana pudding shipped or delivered to see their brand new logo!
+Otherwise, you can test your skills in the kitchen and try making your own batch at home!
 And it’s really quite simple.
-Okay, it does require a whopping eight hours of chill time, but you’ve got some extra time on your hands, don’t you?
+Okay, it does require a whopping eight hours of chill time, but we swear it’s worth it.
 Check out the recipe here.

 NYC’s magical cherry blossom bloom is almost ending, but you can still catch the beautiful flowers and their confetti on the ground for a little while longer!
 Check out our top spots in NYC here.

 It’s rooftop season, NYC!
-From Midtown mainstays to brand new spots with glass greenhouses for socially distant dining, there are tons of amazing options on our top 20 rooftops of NYC list here.
+From Midtown mainstays to backyard escapes, there are tons of amazing options on our top rooftops of NYC list here.

 Looking for your next peaceful refuge?
 We know just the spot!
 Located on the East Side of the park between 104th and 106th street, is the magnificent Conservatory Garden unlike any other spot in Central Park.
 Read more about it here.

 A kaleidoscope of color awaits you in these gorgeous tulip fields.
-Wanderlust may still feel like more of a curse than a blessing right now, but thankfully there are virtual highlights to whet your travel appetite.
 If you’ve already explored the ancient city of Petra, or marveled at the Northern Lights, you can now see the full bloom of spring with a little online excursion to the Keukenhof Flower Exhibit in The Netherlands.

 This tulip farm only an hour and fifteen minutes from NYC also mimics Holland’s gorgeous fields a lot closer to home!
 Find out more here.